Home » Medical Imaging Programs

 Program Description

-The A.O.S. in Vascular Ultrasound Technology program’s minimum expectations are to prepare competent entry-level vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-Graduates can work in hospitals, imaging centers, physicians’ offices, or clinics.
+The Vascular Ultrasound Technology program’s minimum expectations are to prepare competent entry-level vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) domains of learning.
+Graduates will be qualified to work in hospitals, imaging centers, physicians’ offices, or clinics.

 Locations